-Please help us stay active.
-Any amount helps!
-Thank you 🙂
+Please help us stay active by donating 50c (or any amount) Thank you 🙂

 Timing on life line.